Burmese resistance movement 1885–1895: Mayanchaung Pongyi

 A Shan, Mayanchaung Pongyi was first appointed by King Thibaw to increase the intensity of revolt in Lower Burma before the outbreak of war.
 He subsequently roped in the help of Kyaukkalat, Pekkaleit and Shwehle Pongyis to stir up revolt in the region.
 After the fall of Mandalay, Mayanchaung Pongyis’ men made a simultaneous attack on Sittang, Winbadaw and Karawe on 15 December 1885.
 The very next day, the group proceeded to cut the telegraph lines at Thayethamein while another, led by a pongyi, captured Bilin.
 Another force also attacked Kyaikhto while a force of 300–500 mean attack on Shwegyin, the district headquarters.
 The attack was repulsed by British reinforments from Toungoo.
 Nevertheless, another of wave attack began again at Kyaikkaw, breaching the Abya embankment and destroyed the lock gates at Myitkyo.

 By then, Symes had already posted a reward of Rs.
 5,000 for the capture of Mayanchaung Pongyi.
-The British also started to reinforcement their strength at Shwegyin with an officer and 45 men of the Royal Scot Fusiliers and an officer and 100 of the 1st Bombay Grenadiers, while at Sittang there were 3 officers and 73 men of the Royal Scot Fusiliers, 2 officers and 65 men of the 1st Bombay Grenadiers and an officer and 50 men of the 5th Madras Infantry.
+The British also started to reinforcement their strength at Shwegyin with an officer and 45 men of the Royal Scots Fusiliers and an officer and 100 of the 1st Bombay Grenadiers, while at Sittang there were 3 officers and 73 men of the Royal Scots Fusiliers, 2 officers and 65 men of the 1st Bombay Grenadiers and an officer and 50 men of the 5th Madras Infantry.
 There was also a Moulmein column with one officer and 175 men of the 9th Madras Infantry.
 Meanwhile, Mayanchaung Pongyi had established contact with U Po Min and U Min, sons of the old Kyaukkyi Mingyi, while appointing U Po Min Myowun and U Min thugyi of Kyaukki.
 Resistance then broke out in several places all at once in Kyaukkyi.
 Mayanchaung Pongyi by then had fled north to Yathaung, 30 miles northeast of Sittang, gathering a force as many as 300 to 800.
 From there, the main body moved on to Binban near Bilin while another detachment, estimated at 100 to 400, established themselves at Taungthalezeik, a betel depot 17 to 20 miles southeast of Shwegyin.
 On 11 January 1886, Major Robinson and 70 men advanced to meet with Mayanchaung Pongyi but were ambushed.
 Major Robinson was wounded badly while some of his men were killed.
 The British then increased their forces and Mayanchaung Pongyi was forced to retreat into the hills of Toungoo.
 Eventually, he was captured on 10 March 1886 and publicly hanged in front of Kyaikto police station.